Jimbly/nodejs-project-template/README.md

 * to update: `tsd reinstall --save`

 TODO:
+* TypeScript is not detecting unused var in ts_mod.ts, need a tshint?
 * test not working on Windows
 * test results to console on save?
 * minify, bundle CSS